 SECTION 1 RULES & REGULATIONS ITEM NO. ENVIRONMENTAL PARAMETERS (Continued) DEPTH OF WATER The waters of the Cook Inlet are heavily loaded with silts and sediments that originate from the numerous glacially fed rivers and streams that empty into the Inlet.
 Two glacial rivers, the Knik and Matanuska, feed the Knik Arm of the Cook Inlet near the Port.
-Sedimentation rates in excess of four feet per year have been recorded.
-The US Army Corps of Engineers maintains the navigation channels to the Port thorough an annual dredging program with the following goals: Design depth at the Port dock face -35 feet MLLW Maximum design depth at the Knik Arm Shoal -43 feet MLLW Seasonal shoaling and sedimentation are likely.
-Dredging operations are conducted in the ice-free months and depth information is regularly updated.
-Vessels shall contact the Port for current conditions and shall closely coordinate operations with the tide cycles paying special attention to low or minus tides.
-WINTER USE OF THE PORT The Port is open year-round.
-However, extreme temperatures and ice provide a number of challenges during the winter months.
-Ice in the navigation channel and at the berth can cause difficulty in maneuvering and can exert unusually high mooring line forces.
+The US Army Corps of Engineers maintains the navigation channels to the Port thorough an annual dredging program with the following goals: Federally authorized depth at the dock face: -35 feet MLLW • Federally authorized depth at the Knik Arm Navigation Channel: -38 feet MLLW Seasonal shoaling and sedimentation are likely.
+Dredging operations are conducted in the ice- free months and depth information is regularly updated.
+Vessels are advised to contact the US Army Corps of Engineers, Alaska District Civil Works Division for the latest soundings on Knik Arm Navigation Channel and alongside the dock, and closely coordinate operations with the tide cycles paying special attention to low or minus tides.
+WINTER USE OF THE PORT 130 The Port is open year-round.
+However, extreme temperatures, winter siltation, and ice provide a number of challenges during the winter months.
+Ice in the navigation channel and at the berths can cause difficulty in maneuvering and can exert unusually high mooring line forces.
+Winter siltation may cause decreases in available draft.
 Machinery, including fuel systems, cooling systems, winches, anchors, ballast water systems, and other auxiliary systems must be winterized and maintained in a state for use in the extreme environment.
 Tug assistance aids in mitigating these conditions.
-130 The US Coast Guard (USCG) Captain of the Port (COTP) has published operating guidelines for ice conditions in Cook Inlet.
+The US Coast Guard (USCG) Captain of the Port (COTP) has published operating guidelines for ice conditions in Cook Inlet.
 Copies of this document are available from the USCG.
-ISSUED: 01/01/2020 EFFECTIVE: 01/01 1/2020
+NOTE: SECTION 1, PART 5, PARAGRAPH 1 APPLIES IN FULL.